Albertacce: Hydrography

 The hydrographic network includes numerous streams and springs.
 The river Golo rises from 1991 metres in the commune south of the Paglia Orba (2525 m) and 200 m to the south of the Capu Tafunatu (2335 m).
 Its course is interrupted by the Calacuccia Dam.
 It leaves the commune 200 metres upstream of the Mazzola bridge on the D218 road.
 The Viru, the main tributary of the commune, is fed by several streams such as that of Paglia Orba and Foggiale bordered in part by the GR 20.
 At the bottom of the creek beds, there are native species: the Tyrrhenian painted frogs (a bariulata) - toads living up to 1900 m and Corsican brook salamanders (a Tarantella).
 The Corsican brook salamander has no lungs.
 It breathes through the skin and mouth.

 Habitat

 The small population of Albertacce is divided between the Albertacce village and the hamlet Pietra Zitamboli, the village Calasima, and in the forest of Valdu Niellu.

 Albertacce Village (E Lupertacce)

-The village is built on a gentle slope towards the river Golo in a remarkable chestnut grove maintained and harvested.
-Although standing near Lake Calacuccia the limits of the town do not reach the lake.
+The village is built on a gentle slope towards the river Golo in a chestnut grove.
+Although near Lake Calacuccia, the town does does not border the lake.
 The houses are partly grouped with the shops around the parish church, others are aligned along the D84.

 The old buildings were built with red tile roofs and walls built of gray granite.
 Some massive houses in the baroque style were formerly houses for nobles.

 Albertacce has a water tank and a sewage treatment plant.